Updated August 2024

 Volume

-The most common challenge facing organizations is the volume of security alerts, many of which require both advanced systems and human resources to categorize, prioritize, and respond to threats correctly.
-With a large number of alerts, some threats can be miscategorized or missed entirely.
-This emphasizes the need for advanced monitoring tools and automation capabilities and the need for a team of skilled cybersecurity professionals.
+One of the biggest challenges organizations face is managing the sheer volume of security alerts, many of which demand both sophisticated systems and human resources to properly categorize, prioritize, and respond to threats.
+With so many alerts, some threats may be misclassified or overlooked altogether.
+This highlights the importance of advanced monitoring tools, automation capabilities, and a skilled cybersecurity team.

 Complexity